Oluwachidi/oluwachidi_chidi/_posts/2020-01-29-Customer Analytics Dashboard.md

 ---
 layout: post
 title: "ATICG's business KPI Analytics Dashboard"
-subtitle: "Analysis of four different Product Categories with Power BI"
+subtitle: "Analysis of different Product Categories with Power BI"
 background: '/img/Customer_analytics_istockphoto.jpg'
 ---

 <h4>Explorations</h4>
-<p>Ijeoma's restaurant</p>
+<p>The objective of this dashboard is to analyse how customers are perfoming across various product categories</p>